bkim9/CSE168tonemapping/final/TONEMAP2/README.txt

 ###############

 On the command line, type:
-./tone_mapping input.exr output.ppm 50.0
+./bilateral_filter input.ppm output.ppm 16.0 0.1 8.0 0.05

 The parameters are:

-- 'input.exr': It is a HDR image file in the OpenEXR format.
+- 'input.ppm': It is an image file in the PPM format. 'convert' from the ImageMagick package makes it easy to produce such files.

 - 'output.ppm': It is the image that will be created.
 The file format is PPM.
 Software such as Photoshop, Gimp, and xv can read this format.

-- 50.0: It is the contrast of the result.
-Meaningful values are between 5.0 and 200.0.
-By default, you can use 50.0, that performs well.
+- 16.0: The 1st number is the space sigma in pixels.

+- 0.1: The 2nd number is the range sigma.
+The gray levels are considered in the [0:1] range.

+- 8.0: The 3rd number is the space sampling step in pixels.

+- 0.05: The 4th number is the range sampling step.